 When selecting the appropriate bug detecting device for your needs, it’s important to make sure that you know the RF signal produced by the particular kind of bug that you're looking for.

-Depending on the bug detector model you are using, the process of scanning for a bug may vary slightly, but should be similar across devices.
-Before you begin, you should turn off, unplug, and/or disconnect any communication devices that you are already aware of in the space you’re scanning.
-Once this is done, turn on your RF detecting device.
+Depending on the bug detector model you are using, the process of scanning for a bug may vary slightly but should be similar across devices.
+Before you begin, you should turn off, unplug, and disconnect any communication devices you are already aware of in the space you’re scanning.
+Once done, turn on your RF detecting device.
 The way this works will be slightly different depending on the level of the detector you’re using.
-For example, a higher-end and more expensive detector may have a broad enough range to scan a large space all at once, while a lower- to mid-range detector may only be able to scan for bugging devices up to about 20 feet away.
+For example, a higher-end and more expensive detector may have a broad enough range to scan a large space all at once, while a lower- to the mid-range detector may only be able to scan for bugging devices up to about 20 feet away.

-Once a signal registers, it’s important that you are able to recognize what the signal means.
-Common signal designations that you may see on an RF detecting device include:
+Once a signal registers, it’s important that you can recognize what the signal means.
+The common signal designations that you may see on an RF detecting device include:

 - CDMA 824-849 MHz (GPS tracking devices, video cameras, spy phones)

 - Bluetooth, WiFi 2400-2480 (Audio and data bugging devices)

 Counter Surveillance Detectors to Find Bugging Devices

 The average counter surveillance detecting device will be able to identify most RF signals from typical bugging devices.
 Simple, low-cost detecting devices will enable you to identify if there are unexpected signals in your office or home, but these devices may have limitations as well.
 Higher-end and higher-cost detection devices may be more useful, depending on your specific needs.
 Below is a breakdown of some popular bug-sweeping devices on the market and how they can be used to ensure your privacy.

 The Good, Better, and Best of Bug Detectors